Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Kernel Properties

 \subsection{Further Properties}

-Besides the theoretical results of our proposed kernel family concerning basic distribution-related aspects as well as insights in the behavior and structure of the Mean Shift algorithm, we want to derive further properties that opens up a broader set of applications such as solving linear equation systems.
+Besides the theoretical results concerning basic distribution-related aspects as well as insights in the projection behavior of LOP from the perspective of Mean Shift, we want to derive further properties and, in particular, strict positive definiteness.
+This opens up a broader set of applications beyond improved density weights (see Section~\ref{sec:wlop_density_weights}) and may also be relevant, \eg, in the field of Gaussian Process Regression, which, however is out of the scope of this work.